Josiah-Claypool/Lennard-Jones-Potential/README.md

 $$ fy = F(r) \frac{dy}{r}  $$

 **1.** A desired amount of molecules are initialized with positions and a distribution of velocities.
 The forces on each molecule are calculated from these positions.
-The kinetic, potential, and total energy of the system is calculated.
-The energy values are stored throughout for graphing later.
+The kinetic, potential, and total energy of the system is calculated and are stored for graphing later.

 **2.** The molecule positions are visually represented on a JPanel that will be updated for animation.